Meet Heather Lake. She is a WA Police Force staff member who is now in her twelfth year as a part-timer with Exmouth Police.

-At the time she applied for the position of Customer Service Officer with WA Police, she had been living in Exmouth for 10 years and had accumulated a considerable bank of local knowledge.
+At the time she applied for the position of Customer Service Officer with the WA Police Force, she had been living in Exmouth for 10 years and had accumulated a considerable bank of local knowledge.
 “It is particularly handy for identifying geographical locations, contact phone numbers and historical events.
 I have requests for information daily from police officers who are relatively new to the area.
 My qualification of Master Class 5 Skipper, and history of running a charter business around the coastal areas of Ningaloo, has also proven helpful during marine rescues.”

 As a Customer Service Officer, Heather provides front counter services for Exmouth Police Station which includes receiving phone calls, taking incident reports, providing information to members of the public, facilitating applications, processing accounts and general clerical tasks.
 She also assists with applications and payments for the local court.
 As Exmouth is a favourite tourist destination, Heather attends to many tourist enquiries, providing local information and support.
 “Seeing the weight of stress and bewilderment lift from customers as they leave our front counter is quite fulfilling.”

 A frequent task she performs is to deal with incidents of lost and found property with tourists being the predominant and happy beneficiaries for the return of many items they process.
 One particular incident involved a lost camera on Ningaloo beach."A search through the camera revealed some pictures of a character at the beach.
 Several days later, an overseas tourist attended our station looking for his camera and his face was instantly recognisable.
 At the moment he was informed that we had his property, his face was not the normal picture of gratitude and happiness – rather a burgeoning scarlet shade with an embarrassed look of awkwardness.
 He was clearly the character in the photos who had enjoyed the warmth and isolation of our beautiful beaches!"